tanishaagarwal03/Reasoning-and-Agents-ShopBot-PDDL/README.md

 • Extensions: Extending the domain to deal with real-world challenges (50 marks).
 The objective of this task is to extend the domain to make it closer to the real world.
 [Inf2D_cw2.pdf](https://github.com/tanishaagarwal03/shopbot_pddl/files/14758266/Inf2D_cw2.pdf)

+All code can be found in the reasoning coursework folder.